Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Application to relative class groups

 \subsection{Arithmetic definition of relative class groups}

-The class groups of the number fields $K \in \K$ lead to the algebraic and arithmetic $\G$-families to which we will apply the previous results using first odd characters $\chi$ giving $\BH^\alg_\chi$ and $\BH^\ar_\chi$, respectively.
+We will apply the previous results using first odd characters $\chi$ giving $\BH^\alg_\chi$ and $\BH^\ar_\chi$.
 The case of even characters requires some deepening of Leopoldt's results \cite{15Leo}; it will be considered in the next section.

-For $K \in \K$, we denote by $\BH_K$ the class group of $K$ in the ordinary sense.
+For $K \in \CK$, we denote by $\BH_K$ the class group of $K$ in the ordinary sense.
 If $K$ is imaginary, with maximal real subfield $K^+$, we define the relative class group of $K$:

-(the notation $\BH^\ar$ recalls that the definition of the minus part uses the arithmetic norm and not the algebraic one $\Nu_{K/K^+} = 1+s$, $s$ being the complex conjugation).
+(the notation $\BH^\ar$ recalls that the definition of the minus part uses the arithmetic norm and not the algebraic one $\Nu_{K/K^+}$).